Kill This Love (song): Commercial performance

 In South Korea "Kill This Love" debuted at number 25 on the Gaon Digital Chart with only one and a half days of charting, later peaking at number two the second week, giving the group their sixth top five song.
 In the United States, the single debuted at number 41 on the Billboard Hot 100 to become the highest-charting Hot 100 hit ever by a K-pop girl group.
 The song debuted at number 22 on the Streaming Songs chart with 18.6 million streams and rose 48–39 on the Digital Song Sales chart with 7,000 downloads sold.
 The song stayed in the Hot 100 for a total of four consecutive weeks, making it the longest-charting song by an all-female Korean act on the chart.
 In the United Kingdom, "Kill This Love" charted at number 33, the highest for any female Korean act at the time.
 In May 2021, the song was certified silver by the British Phonographic Industry (BPI) for moving 200,000 single-equivalent units, the group's first solo single to do so.
 The track reached 43.1 million streams in the UK as of September 2022, becoming the group's second most streamed song in the country.
-In 2021, "Kill This Love" also became Blackpink's second song to surpass 500 million streams on Spotify after "How You Like That" and the second by any female Korean group to reach this mark.
+In 2026, "Kill This Love" surpassed 1 billion streams on Spotify, making Blackpink the first female K-pop act to have multiple songs exceed the milestone following "How You Like That" (2020).